 - Send us an email including your mail stop at ETP@kingcounty.gov and we will mail you a new Card Holder.

 Waiting for more than 30 seconds?
-Turn off your engine to save Gas, Money, and the Air.
+Turn off your engine to save gas, money, and the air we breathe.

-Save Money, Save Gas Idling more than 30 seconds burns more fuel than turning off and restarting the engine.
+Idling more than 30 seconds burns more fuel than turning off and restarting your engine.

-Exposure to vehicle exhaust increases asthma symptoms, respiratory problems, heart disease and cancer risk.
+Improve health—Exposure to vehicle exhaust increases asthma symptoms, respiratory problems, heart disease, and cancer risk.

-Vehicle exhaust pollutes our air and hurts our climate by producing air toxic and global warming pollution.
+Help the environment—Vehicle exhaust pollutes our air and hurts our climate by producing air-toxic and global-warming pollution.

 In terms of gas consumption and engine impact, it’s best to idle the engine rather than restart it.

 False.
-On today’s vehicles, frequent restarting has little impact on engine components.
+In today’s vehicles, frequent restarting has little impact on engine components.
 Excessive idling can be hard on your engine as it isn’t working at peak operating temperature.